Gradient-free optimization via integration: Abstract

-{ {\textbf{Abstract}.} In this paper we propose a novel, general purpose, algorithm to optimize functions $l\colon \mathbb{R}^d \rightarrow \mathbb{R}$ not assumed to be convex or differentiable or even continuous.
-The main idea is to sequentially fit a sequence of parametric probability densities, possessing a concentration property, to $l$ using a Bayesian update followed by a reprojection back onto the chosen parametric sequence.
-Remarkably, with the sequence chosen to be from the exponential family, reprojection essentially boils down to the computation of expectations.
-Our algorithm therefore lends itself to Monte Carlo approximation, ranging from plain to Sequential Monte Carlo (SMC) methods.
-The algorithm is therefore particularly simple to implement and we illustrate performance on a challenging Machine Learning classification problem.
-Our methodology naturally extends to the scenario where only noisy measurements of $l$ are available and retains ease of implementation and performance.
-At a theoretical level we establish, in a fairly general scenario, that our framework can be viewed as implicitly implementing a time inhomogeneous gradient descent algorithm on a sequence of smoothed approximations of $l$.
-This opens the door to establishing convergence of the algorithm and provide theoretical guarantees.
-Along the way, we establish new results for inhomogeneous gradient descent algorithms of independent interest.
+We develop and analyse an approach to optimize functions $l\colon \mathbb{R}^d \rightarrow \mathbb{R}$ not assumed to be convex, differentiable or even continuous.
+The algorithm belongs to the class of model-based search methods.
+The idea is to fit recursively $l$ to a parametric family of distributions, using a Bayesian update followed by a reprojection back onto the chosen family.
+Remarkably, reprojection in our scenario boils down to computing expectations, which can be simply approximated through Monte Carlo.
+We show that when the family of distributions is appropriately chosen this approach can be interpreted as an implicit time-inhomogeneous gradient descent algorithm on a sequence of smoothed approximations of $l$, providing a route to establishing convergence.
+We establish new results for generic inhomogeneous gradient descent algorithms, which we specialise to the model-based search algorithm in the Gaussian scenario.
+We illustrate the performance of the algorithm on a challenging classification task in machine learning.